saiki-k/silksong-saver/README.md

     cd silksong-saver
     npm install
     ```
-3. **Configure paths and other values** in `config.js`
+3. **Update STEAM_ID** in `config.js` (optionally, you can also update `backupFolder` to change the backup destination folder)

     > 💡 **Steam Cloud Sync**: For Steam, consider setting your backup destination within the same folder where your save files are stored.
+This is the default configuration, so if this sounds good to you, no changes are needed!
 This ensures your backups are automatically synced across devices via [Steam Cloud](https://store.steampowered.com/account/remotestorageapp/?appid=1030300).
     >
     > ⚠️ **Steam Cloud Sync Warning**: When using Steam Cloud, always perform backup operations (rename/delete) while the game is running.
 If you modify backups while the game is closed, Steam may detect "missing" files and may resync these stale files when the game launches.